cbrown5/cbrown5.github.io/_posts/2016-04-14-fiji-ecosystem-services.md

 Reef ecosystems can be impacted by cyclones.
 The impacts can be direct, for instance the cyclone can tear up the reef.
 Impacts of cyclones can also be indirect.
 Heavy rainfall on land carries sediment and pollutants into rivers which then flow out to sea.
 The turbid waters can smother corals, killing them.
 Fish in turn depend on the coral habitat, so the whole ecosystem may be affected.

 The Wildlife Conservation Society is working in Fiji and has a strong partnership with government.
-They have been working to ensure that the assessment of the cyclones's damage includes lost ecosystem services.
+They have been working closely with the Fiji Government to provide inputs into the Post Disaster Needs Assessment to ensure that the assessment of the cyclones's damage includes lost ecosystem services.

 It can be challenging to mobilise  a science team to document costs after a natural disaster like a cyclone.
 Fortunately, our SNaPP group has already been working on documenting Fiji's ecosystem services on land and in the sea.
 The objective of our work is to help plan land-use change to minimise the run-off of pollutants into the ocean, where they may impact on fisheries.